CarsonShively/Uber-Fares/README.md

 # Uber-Fares

-## The plan was to use a stacked model consisting of linear regression, random forrest, and xgboost, with the meta model ridge.
+## The plan was to use a stacked model consisting of linear regression, random forrest, and xgboost, with ridge as the meta model.

 Dataset - https://drive.google.com/file/d/1nvFRd8uiUV8OfoihMOXZ0Emle1ksxwW1/view?usp=sharing